What is an Electric Vehicle?

 These vehicles offer a step change improvement in efficiency, converting about 60 percent of the electrical energy from the grid to power at the wheels versus about 20 percent for the energy stored in gasoline.
 By charging at home or at work, they can also eliminate the need to visit a gasoline station.
 The electric motor also provides performance benefits including quieter, smoother operation, and stronger acceleration.
 Finally, by substituting oil for electricity, plug-in electric vehicles generate environmental and energy security benefits.

 Both types of vehicles offer savings on operating costs—fuel and maintenance—in exchange for typically higher purchase costs when compared to conventional vehicles.
 Balancing these factors is a function of several variables, including; purchase price (see also, tax credits), fuel costs, average daily miles traveled, ownership period, and resale value (and economic savings).

 Who Makes Electric Vehicles?

 Nearly all major automakers already sell electric vehicles or plan to introduce models in the near future.
 General Motors, Ford, Toyota, Nissan, Mitsubishi, Honda, Kia, Tesla, Volkswagen and BMW all already sell electric vehicles in the United States.
-By the end of 2013, nearly 30 different models are expected to be available.

 Bloomberg New Energy Finance